 1. Decide how Often to Send Emails

 It’s important to identify just how often you should get in touch with your email list.
 Determining this involves testing, but it’s worth a bit of effort to get the vital insight.
-To do this, first segment your communications list and choose one segment to use as a sample.
+To do this, first, segment your communications list and choose one segment to use as a sample.
 Create a series of emails at the frequency that you want to test and send them to your segment over your defined period of time.
 After this test, you can compare analytics from the test against the analytics from the other segments with the original email frequency.
-Looking at open rate, deliverability rate, unsubscribe rate, and click-through rate will help you identify this.
+Looking at the open rate, deliverability rate, unsubscribe rate, and click-through rate will help you identify this.

 2. Find the Best Topics to Blog About

 Blog analytics can help you determine which topics resonate with and engage your target audience.
 The best way to do this is to group your blog articles by topic then look at the stats for those blog posts, for example, the number of views, bounce rate and time on page.
 Look for a trend to identify which topics perform better than others.
 You can then adapt your blog strategy to create more content about the topics that interest your target market.

 The SEO analytics that your business has access to are instrumental in informing which keywords to target in your link-building and on-page optimisation efforts.
 Your data can tell you which keywords are effective in driving the most relevant traffic, leads, and customers to your business.
 You can then use this to identify other long-tail keyword variations based on these high performing keywords.
 SEO data can also be used to check that your content strategy is effective.
 If you notice that certain key phrases generate a lot of traffic but those visitors are not converting, you can then look at the on-page content and optimise it to encourage visitors further through the buyer journey to sale.
 Or alternatively, you may realise that those keywords are not the most relevant for your audience.
 If all of this sounds too foreign, leave it to an SEO specialist Melbourne agency like Digital Squad to do all the hard work for you.